 Roderick Roach and “The Lightning-Struck Tower”

-I am loving reading The Ickabog every day just on its own merits as a terrific piece of writing.
+I am loving reading The Ickabog every day, which just on its own merits as a terrific piece of writing.
 But as with anything Jo writes, I also love seeing what insights we can glean into the Potter books from it.
-Reading chapter 46 of The Ickabog, one feels a weird sense of déjà vu: as if you’ve stumbled into an alternate universe (AU) version of “The Lightning-Struck Tower” where appealing to Draco’s better angels actually works to sway him.
+Reading Chapter 46 of The Ickabog, one feels a weird sense of déjà vu: as if you’ve stumbled into an alternate universe (AU) version of “The Lightning-Struck Tower” where appealing to Draco’s better angels actually works to sway him.

 If Bert Beamish is our protagonist, then Roderick Roach is the Draco to his Harry.
 The parallels are myriad, but the most important is his parentage.
 Roderick – just like Draco – is the son of the villain’s chief lackey, a chief lackey who greatly disappoints his master.
-Roderick then finds himself with a hero at swordpoint, in perfect position to commit a foul deed that will put him in the villain’s good graces.
+Roderick then finds himself with a hero at swordpoint, in the perfect position to commit a foul deed that will put him in the villain’s good graces.
 And so the scene is set.
-(All Ickabog quotes are from chapter 46; all page numbers are from Half-Blood Prince.)
+(All Ickabog quotes are from Chapter 46; all page numbers are from Harry Potter and the Half-Blood Prince.)

 ‘What are you smiling about?’ growled Roderick, staring into Bert’s filthy face.